-The 'Smithfield Collie' remains an unrecognized breed in Australia, especially well known in Tasmania.
+The 'Smithfield Collie' remains an unrecognised breed in Australia, especially well known in Tasmania.
 'A real Smithfield Colley' was exhibited in 1862 in Tasmania in Australia's first Dog Show.
 It is interesting to note that when this particular Smithfield Colley 'had to turn sheep down Hosier Lane, he expressed his perfect willingness to do so, as far as a dog could'.

-History of the Old English Sheepdog in Australia
+History of Old English Sheepdogs in Australia

-When the Old English Sheepdog became recognized as a pure breed in England 1894, it is likely that some arrived on our shores, complete with genuine pedigrees.
-As there were no Australian Stud Books, until the early 1900's the line between the Old English Sheepdog and the Smithfield was not clear.
+When the Old English Sheepdog became recognised as a pure breed in England 1894, it is likely that some arrived on our shores, complete with genuine pedigrees.
+As there were no Australian Stud Books until the early 1900's the line between the Old English Sheepdog and the Smithfield was not clear.
 Hence the same dog could compete at one Show as a Smithfield and the next Show as an Old English Sheepdog.
 To this day, bob-tailed sheepdogs called 'Smithfields' exist in Tasmania and outside that State, despite the Smithfield never having attained pure bred status here or anywhere else in the world.